Evaluating the Reversal Curse in Model Editing: Introduction

-To establish the comparison of existing model editing methods on bidirectional model editing, this paper presents meticulous experiments involving as many methods as possible such as FT~\cite{DBLP:journals/corr/abs-2012-00363}, MEND~\cite{DBLP:conf/iclr/MitchellLBFM22}, KN~\cite{DBLP:conf/acl/DaiDHSCW22}, ROME~\cite{DBLP:conf/nips/MengBAB22} and MEMIT~\cite{DBLP:conf/iclr/MengSABB23}.
-Four representative LLMs of different sizes are selected as the base models including GPT-2 XL (1.5B)~\cite{radford2019language}, GPT-J (6B)~\cite{wang2021gpt}, LLaMA-1 (7B)~\cite{DBLP:journals/corr/abs-2302-13971}, and LLaMA-2 (7B)~\cite{DBLP:journals/corr/abs-2307-09288}.
-We surprisingly observe that current editing methods and LLMs, while effective in recalling editing facts in the direction of editing, suffer serious deficiencies when evaluated in the reverse direction.
-Strikingly, the LLaMA-2 model edited by the state-of-the-art ROME~\cite{DBLP:conf/nips/MengBAB22} can recall 99.70\% of the editing facts in the editing direction, but only 0.26\% of the editing facts in the reverse direction.
-Besides, experiments demonstrate that the proposed editing method \MODELNAME{} not only improves the generalization ability when recalling the editing facts in the direction of editing, but also achieves highly promising performance in the reverse direction.
+To establish the comparison of existing model editing methods on bidirectional model editing, this paper conducts meticulous experiments on nine editing methods in two categories, including parameter-modifying methods: FT~\citep{DBLP:journals/corr/abs-2012-00363}, MEND~\citep{DBLP:conf/iclr/MitchellLBFM22}, MEMIT~\citep{DBLP:conf/iclr/MengSABB23} ROME~\citep{DBLP:conf/nips/MengBAB22}, RECT~\citep{DBLP:conf/emnlp/GuXMLLCP24}, AlphaEdit~\citep{fang2024alphaedit}, and parameter-preserving methods: GRACE~\citep{DBLP:conf/nips/HartvigsenSPKG23}, WISE~\citep{DBLP:conf/nips/0104L0XY0X0C24} and IKE~\citep{DBLP:conf/emnlp/ZhengLDFWXC23}.
+Five representative LLMs of varying sizes are selected as the base models including GPT-2 XL (1.5B)~\citep{radford2019language}, GPT-J (6B)~\citep{wang2021gpt}, LLaMA-2 (7B)~\citep{DBLP:journals/corr/abs-2307-09288}, LLaMA-2 (13B)~\citep{DBLP:journals/corr/abs-2307-09288} and LLaMA-3 (8B)~\citep{DBLP:journals/corr/abs-2407-21783}.
+We surprisingly observe that the vast majority of current editing methods and LLMs, while effective in recalling editing facts in the direction of editing, suffer serious deficiencies when evaluated in the reverse direction.
+Strikingly, the LLaMA-3 (8B) model edited by the state-of-the-art AlphaEdit~\citep{fang2024alphaedit} can recall 98.45\% of the editing facts in the editing direction, but only 0.88\% of the editing facts in the reverse direction.
+Another interesting finding is that when an in-context learning based method IKE is used for model editing, the reverse knowledge recall accuracy on LLaMA-3 (8B) reaches 51.78\%, indicating that the reversal curse could be mitigated to some extent.